Communist Party of Greece: Post-war era

 After the Civil War, the KKE was outlawed and most of its prominent members had to flee Greece, go underground or provide a signed declaration that they renounced communism to avoid prosecution as under Law 504, issued in 1948, a large number of KKE members were either prosecuted, jailed or exiled.
 Prominent members of the KKE were tried and executed, including Nikos Beloyannis in 1952 and Nikos Ploumpidis in 1954.
 The execution of Ploumpidis was the last such execution by the post-Civil War governments.
 The fear of widespread reaction from left-wing citizens curbed further executions and eventually led to the gradual release of most political prisoners.
 In 1955, there were 4,498 political prisoners and 898 exiles while in 1962 there were 1,359 prisoners and 296 exiles.
 However, under the prevailing anticommunist rules the communists and KKE sympathizers were barred from the public sector and lived under a repressive anticommunist surveillance system.
 Such discrimination against communists was partially relieved with the legalization of KKE in 1974 and the discrimination ended in the 1980s.

 During this period of illegality, the KKE supported the United Democratic Left (EDA) Party.
 EDA functioned as the legal political expression of the outlawed KKE.
 It was not openly communist and attracted moderate voters reaching 70,000 members in the early 60s.
 Moreover, EDA had a very active youth wing.
 Historians have argued that the two parties operated parallel paths, something that contributed to the 1968 split between KKE and KKE Esoterikou.

-Former king Constantine II claims that in 1964 he proposed to George Papandreou (senior) that the KKE be legalized.
+Former king Constantine II claims that in 1964 he proposed to George Papandreou that the KKE be legalized.
 According to the former monarch, Papandreou refused to comply so as not to lose his party's left-wing supporters.
 This allegation cannot be verified as it was expressed after Papandreou's death.
 Moreover, Constantine's public statements regarding communism during the 1960s renders the veracity of this allegation questionable.